wo-ghawfs/wo-temp/README.md

 3. **Generated Files** (solutions directory): Created by workflows during deployment process
    - Configuration templates and other artifacts generated during the CI/CD process

+### *SITES/TARGETS*

+The sites/ folder is used to configure details for different sites and end targets

+- `wo-site.yaml`         : Used to specify the site/plant details
+- `target.yaml`          : Used to specify end target details - names, capabilities etc
+- `custom-location.json` : Auto-updated with the custom-location details of the site
+- `targetspecs.json`     : Defines the site characteristics to process solution types

+### *SOLUTIONS*

+The solutions/ folder is used to configure the solutions to be deployed to one or more targets

+- `testapp-solution.yaml`        : This file is auto-generated and retain details of current solutions and their versions
+- `solution-target-configs.yaml` : This file contains the target level configurations for each solution version
+- `defaultbaseconfig`            : This file is used to maintain a default set of associated target config values.
+The solution-target-configs can override specific values for each target
+- `deployments.yaml`             : This file will drive the deployment flow

 ## WORKFLOWS